 a) Microcontrollers act as a microcomputer without any digital parts.

-b) As the higher integration inside microcontroller reduce cost and size of the system.
+b) As the higher integration inside microcontroller reduces cost and size of the system.

-c) Usage of microcontroller is simple, easy for troubleshoot and system maintaining.
+c) Usage of a microcontroller is simple, easy to troubleshoot and system maintaining.

 d) Most of the pins are programmable by the user for performing different functions.

 e) Easily interface additional RAM, ROM,I/O ports.